An Intro to Intracytoplasmic Sperm Injection (ICSI)

 Having ICSI usually adds on an extra cost to your IVF cycle, this can be in the region of $1,500 more.
 Ask your clinic about the cost of ICSI and any extra charges that may be added to your account such as blastocyst culture and assisted hatching.

-Usually you do not need to have ICSI if you are doing PGS on your embryos, especially if the embryologist is taking trophectoderm biopsies, although this can vary from clinic to clinic.
-Your clinic might recommend ICSI during a PGS cycle to make sure the chromosome results aren't contaminated.
+Usually, you do not need to have ICSI if you are doing preimplantation genetic testing (PGT) on your embryos, especially if the embryologist is taking trophectoderm biopsies, although this can vary from clinic to clinic.
+Your clinic might recommend ICSI during a PGT cycle to make sure the chromosome results aren't contaminated.

 Is ICSI Safe in the Long Term?